-This course will introduce students to the basics of building virtual reality worlds through hands-on project-based lessons.
+This course will introduce students to the basics of building virtual reality worlds through hands-on projectbased lessons.
 Through this course, students will build their own virtual reality to tackle a problem and see it through in a virtual setting.

-Collage Color Theory (Semester) .50 credit
+Designing a Professional You (Semester) .50 credit